-- i Waste bins are to be screened or located behind elements such as carports or garages.
+- i.
+Waste bins are to be screened or located behind elements such as carports or garages.
 They must not be visible from street frontages or public reserves.
-A dedicated storage zone must be nominated. - ii Composting is recommended however composting, worm farms and associated items must be hidden from street frontages - iii Waste bins should not be located in sensitive areas where odour could adversely a ect residents or neighbours enjoyment of outdoor areas or natural ventilation of buildings a.
-Fencing Objective b.
-Fencing Requirements
+A dedicated storage zone must be nominated. - ii.
+Composting is recommended however composting, worm farms and associated items must be hidden from street frontages. - iii.
+Waste bins should not be located in sensitive areas where odour could adversely affect residents or neighbours enjoyment of outdoor areas or natural ventilation of buildings.